Iluxmas/test_task_230123/README.md

 - [ ] Display API availability status
 - [ ] Add last update time for sources
-- [ ] Refactor processing data function to make it calculate and update only newly received data, would be better in case of data scale-up
+- [ ] Redesign state management and processing data function to make it calculate and update only newly received data, necessary in case of data scale-up